|

 There is no timetable.
 The driver is there from early morning waiting for passengers.
 Once 14 people gather, he goes.
 It can sometimes take hours to get 14 people!

-The price per person is 50.000 IDR / 3.4$ given that you are 14 people.
+The price per person is 50.000 IDR (~3.5$) given that you are indeed 14 people.
 If you’re fewer, you can negotiate with the driver to go anyway, if you pay more.

 The price per bus is 700.000 IDR, so you can do the math depending on the number of people.

-And then you have to do the whole waiting game again on the way back.
-I hope now you see why renting a scooter is the better option.
+And then you have to do the whole waiting & negotiating game again on the way back from Cemoro Lawang.
+That’s why renting a scooter is a much better option.

 Mount Batok right next to Mount Bromo

-Cemoro Lawang to Bromo – Get in for free through the secret entrance
+Cemoro Lawang to Bromo: How to get in for free through the secret entrance

 The village of Cemoro Lawang is right on the verge of the Caldera – the circle of ash and dust surrounding Mount Bromo.
 The Caldera is also called the Sea of Sand.

-It’s walking distance from the crater – to be precise, it’s 2.9 km. or around 40 minutes on foot.
+It’s walking distance from the crater.
+To be precise, it’s 2.9 km. or around 45 minutes on foot.

 The toll booth entrance to the National Park is located just after Cafe Lava, right here.

-This discriminatory pricing is the reason I don’t feel bad about NOT PAYING for a ticket and getting in through the SECRET ENTRANCE.
+This discriminatory pricing is the reason I don’t feel bad about getting in through the SECRET FREE ENTRANCE.

 The Secret Entrance